 Since 1999, Volunteers of America, Dakotas has been removing barriers to provide afterschool and academic supports, character building, and well-being to children in our community.

 Monday - Friday (school year hours): 3 PM - 9 PM

 Monday - Friday (Summer hours): Noon - 6 PM

-Volunteers of America, Dakotas is one of only four programs in the nation that works with mothers in prison, their children, and the children's caregiver to break cycles of poverty and incarceration and to change the future for these families.
+Volunteers of America, Dakotas is one the only programs in the nation that works with mothers in prison, their children, and the children's caregiver to break cycles of poverty and incarceration and to change the future for these families.
 Look Up and Hope is a national initiative started by Volunteers of America aimed at strengthening families who have been disrupted by the incarceration of mothers.
 Volunteers of America saw that mothers were the fastest-growing segment of the prison population and that there were very few programs tailored to their complex needs.

 We provide counseling and case management for the families, as well as assistance in finding housing, education, food, employment, and transportation to enable families to become healthier, self-sufficient, productive members of their communities.

-Each member of the family also has coaching and mentoring—individuals who help them to overcome their challenges and reach their full potential, as well as to help the family function in positive and productive ways.
-Volunteer mentors for the mothers are also matched for ongoing support throughout the transition out of prison.
-These services are specifically designed to lend continuity with the goal of healthy children emotionally and a stable family life.
+Each member of the family also has coaching to help them to overcome their challenges and reach their full potential, as well as to help the family function in positive and productive ways.
+These services are specifically designed to lend continuity with the goal of emotionally healthy children and a stable family life.

 Kidz Count offers at-risk children from Terry Redlin Elementary School a safe, structured, and loving after school environment.
 It is operated in a partnership between Wesley Neighborhood Outreach and Volunteers of America, Dakotas, and located at Wesley United Methodist Church in Sioux Falls, SD.

-While at Kidz Count, students experience a secure, nurturing setting where they can play, create arts and crafts, read, work on homework and spend time in the computer lab.
+While at Kidz Count, students experience a secure, nurturing setting where they can play, create arts and crafts, read, work on homework, and spend time in the computer lab.
 Each student receives one snack and one meal while at the program.
-Kidz Count operates Monday through Friday and serves kindergarten through fifth-grade students daily.
+Kidz Count operates Monday through Friday and serves kindergarten through 5th grade students daily.